 Near enough every big store or chain will have some form of loyalty or reward system.
 Now us gamers are the same as everyone else, we need our basics, our little luxuries and of course we need our games!
-So what are some of the best loyalty cards for us?
+So what are some of the best loyalty cards for those of us who love gaming?
 What are some of the best loyalty cards for gamers?

 Sainsbury’s Nectar Card